-- When lifting a pet, place it at your feet and close to your body, bend with your knees (not your back) and lift using your leg and abdominal muscles.
+- When lifting a pet, place it at your feet and close to your body, bend with your knees (not your back) and lift using your leg muscles.
 Your pet may become excited as you pick it up, but avoid twisting as you lift—rather pivot with your hips and shoulders in line and shift your weight.

 - Place bags or large boxes of pet food on a shelf about waist high.
 Scoop the appropriate portions into the bowl with a cup vs. pouring the food directly from the bulky bag or box into the bowl.

 - When picking up pet waste, remember to bend with your knees (not your back)—even for small debris.
 Consider using a long-handled scoop to lift up to chest height and then collect the waste for easier reach and less strain on your back.

 - Purchase an electric can opener to open canned pet food.

 - Use a carrier with wheels when transporting your pet.
 Carriers can make pets anxious and thus very restless.
 Even empty carriers can weigh five-eight pounds.
 Add an animated pet, and a bouncing carrier will tug sharply at your joints and may cause you to fall.